Tips on Improving Your FICO Score for Home Buying

-The road to home ownership doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
-The quality of your wallet starts the home buying process.
-To make your goal of homeownership realized, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Delray Beach.
+The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
+In reality, the home buying process begins and ends with your finances.
+To make your goal of homeownership realized, considering your credit score is a must along with the type of lender for which you'll qualify in Delray Beach.

 - Payment History — How many late payments have you made?